 About seven months ago, I decided I was going to let my hair go silver after dyeing it for ten years.
 You can read more about my decision here.
 I was afraid that the whole process would feel weird and uncomfortable, but I have honestly loved almost all of it.
 It has taught me (or reminded me) of some really good things along the way.
-Here are five things I have learned (or relearned) so far while letting my hair go silver:

 One: Cultural beauty standards are a construct

 There is an idea floating around that only youth and things associated with youth are beautiful.
 I have been suspicious of (and downright rebellious against) this standard for a long time.
 But since letting my hair go silver, I have become even more suspicious.

 Now don’t get me wrong: Of course, I think youth is beautiful.
 There is a special exuberance and vividness to youth that I really appreciate.
 But since I have started letting my hair go silver, I have found so many women on a similar silver-haired journey.

 I am continually awed by their beauty that has a special quality all its own.

 I think older beauty is luminescent.
 It is often audacious, confident, knowing, and courageous, and it will knock you off your feet sometimes.

 When I think of the beauty of silver hair, I often think, “Why didn’t I start this journey earlier?”
 I wanted to let my hair go silver long before I actually did so, and I know that cultural beauty standards were much of what held me back.